African American–Jewish relations: 20th century

-In the late 19th and early 20th centuries, millions of Ashkenazi Jews from Eastern Europe immigrated to the United States for social and economic opportunities due to widespread violent pogroms in their homelands.
+In the late 19th and early 20th centuries, millions of Ashkenazi Jews from Eastern Europe immigrated to the United States for social and economic opportunities due to widespread violent pogroms in their countries of residence.
 They mainly settled in New York and other major cities.

 In the Great Migration of the 1910s, Southern Black people began large-scale migration to Northern cities, where many Jews had already settled, in order to escape peonage and second-class citizenship.

 Black people related to the Jews, seeing connections between slavery in America and the biblical accounts of the Israelites in Egypt.
 Northern Jews also began to see similar connections and began to express sympathy for the plight of Black Americans:

 In the early 1900s, Jewish newspapers drew parallels between the Black movement out of the South and the Jews' escape from Egypt, pointing out that both Blacks and Jews lived in ghettos, and calling anti-Black riots in the South "pogroms".
 Stressing the similarities rather than the differences between the Jewish and Black experience in America, Jewish leaders emphasized the idea that both groups would benefit the more America moved toward a society of merit, free of religious, ethnic and racial restrictions.

 The American Jewish Committee, the American Jewish Congress, and the Anti-Defamation League were central to the campaign against racial prejudice.
 Jews made substantial financial contributions to many civil rights organizations, including the NAACP, the Urban League, the Congress of Racial Equality, and the Student Nonviolent Coordinating Committee.

 In the early 1900s, Northern Jewish daily and weekly publications, many of them holding radical and secular views, often reported on violence against Black people at a time when non-Jewish publications would not.
 Some writers in these publications compared the anti-black violence in the South to the deadly anti-Jewish pogroms in the Russian Empire, even though other Jewish writers strongly objected to such comparisons.

 Despite many publications taking an anti-racist stance, coverage in Jewish periodicals could be deeply ambivalent: It was often inspired by principles of justice and by a desire to change racist policies in the United States, but it sometimes used racist language, occasionally blamed Black people for their own oppression (including racist incidents such as the Tulsa massacre), and sometimes was paternalistic.
 Some of the ambivalence was motivated, as Uri Schreter puts it, by "anxieties about Black violence".
 At the same time, African-American writers often portrayed Jewish people through the lens of capitalism and exploitation of Black labor, and many Jews felt that the comparisons that Black people drew between themselves and Jews were offensive.